codecov/codecov-api/README.md

 ### Formatting

 This project uses `ruff` for formatting.
-You can run the linter using the command `make lint`.
+You can run the linter using the command `make lint_local`.

 ### Migrations